piriya33/CDC_Wordpress/wp-content/plugins/ticker-ultimate/readme.txt

 Contributors: wponlinesupport, anoopranawat, pratik-jain
 Tags: wponlinesupport, ticker, news ticker, blog ticker, post ticker, ticker slider, ticker vertical slider, ticker horizontal slider
 Requires at least: 3.5
-Tested up to: 4.9.7
+Tested up to: 5.0.2
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 A quick, easy way to add and display Tickers to your site.
+Also work with Gutenberg shortcode block.

 == Description ==
 A very simple plugin to add and display News Tickers in horizontal slider, vertical slider that work with WordPress posts and Custom Post Type with the help of shortcode.